sidk/sidk.github.io/_posts/2020-04-02-review-stop-using-jwt-for-sessions.md

 ---

+## What's next?

+Now that you've read Sven's article and reached the end of my review, what are next actions you can take?

+For one, if you're "stuck" with using JWTs or still believe in their usefulness for maintaining sessions, realize that the arguments raised in this article against JWTs can still be helpful.
+Regardless of which side you're on, I think everyone agrees with the fact that users and their information must be kept safe.

-If you haven't already, check out my article on [mistakes that can be made when using JWTs](https://ducktypelabs.com/5-mistakes-web-developers-should-avoid-when-using-jwts-for-authentication/).
+If you haven't already, check out my article on [mistakes that can be made when using JWTs](https://www.ducktypelabs.com/5-mistakes-web-developers-should-avoid-when-using-jwts-for-authentication/).

+If you were skeptical of JWTs to begin with and were having a hard time articulating what their disadvantages are, I hope you now have enough material to bring up in discussion with your peers 😁.
+[Write me](mailto://sidk@ducktypelabs.com) and let me know how it goes - I'd love to hear from you!

 I'm currently learning and writing all I can about JWTs and Authentication.
 Subscribe below to get notified whenever I publish a new article.